 Official scores on the Test of English as a Foreign Language (TOEFL) sent directly from the Educational Testing Service, Princeton, New Jersey.
-A minimum score of 500 is required for admission to a degree program.
+A minimum score of 500 is required for admission to a degree program for students whose native language is not English.
 Applicants with scores of 400-499 may be considered for admission to the English as a Second Language (ESL) program.